By Lotti Brown

 Our modern name for the willow comes from the Anglo-Saxon ‘wileg’.

-We have a long relationship with the willow tree – we’ve long recognised its usefulness and its special abilities as well as its inherent beauties...
+We have a long relationship with the willow tree - we’ve long recognised its usefulness, its special qualities, and its inherent beauty, so it’s no surprise that the folklore, myths, and symbolism surrounding willow are so rich and evocative.

 He was also employed in the Roman army for his medical knowledge.
 He used willow bark for pain relief and to lower fevers, and its been used traditionally, now, for these purposes for hundreds if not thousands of years.